forthtemple/openworlddart/readme.md

  sound system
-    -can load pool of audio taht can switch off and mute when app is deactivated
+    -can load pool of audio taht can switch off and mute when app is deactivated -typical things like volume, looping

- selection system so can select an item usage of delays eg have actor jump, then 5 seconds later play laugh sound persistence can store data so when restart app will remember game state
+ selection system so can select an item eg a wallet on the ground

+ usage of delays eg have actor jump, then 5 seconds later play laugh sound persistence can store data so when restart app will remember game state